Northeastern Brazil city is nation's first to enter lockdown

 “We didn’t go for total shutdown, we have kept the basic level of activities, and we will be watching,” Dino said in a video call with The Associated Press on Tuesday.

-With a population of 7.1 million, the state has confirmed 4,227 cases, the vast majority in and around São Luís.
+With a population of 7.1 million, the state has confirmed 4,530 cases, the vast majority in and around São Luís.
+More than 270 have died.
 Experts say insufficient testing in Brazil means official figures are undercounts.

 The lockdown order came just as those cases were overwhelming the city's hospitals, according to Lula, the state health secretary, who told the AP that the local health system had been headed toward collapse.
 He defined that as having no vacancy whatsoever — a fate he hopes to avoid by increasing bed capacity and, now, by keeping people indoors.